About the Church

 The Church has strong links with St Andrew's School on Kay Road, which holds its harvest festival assembly ar St Andrew's.
 The Church supports local causes such as the Brixton Food Bank.

-If you wish to make any donations or have suggestions that will keep this landmark going for another 250 years, your thoughts are warmly welcome.
+If you wish to make any donations or have suggestions on what sort of building you would like to see here, your thoughts are warmly welcome.
 If you would be willing to help, please go to the Giving page to see how to give.

 Please contact our churchwardens who will be happy to speak with you.